York County, Maine

-York County is both the southernmost and the westernmost county in the U.S. state of Maine, along the state of New Hampshire's eastern border.
+York County is the southernmost county in the U.S. state of Maine, along the state of New Hampshire's eastern border.
 It is divided from Strafford County, New Hampshire, by the Salmon Falls River and the connected tidal estuary, the Piscataqua River.
 York County was permanently established in 1636.
 Several of Maine's earliest colonial settlements are found in the county, which is the state's oldest and one of the oldest in the United States.
 As of the 2020 census, its population was 211,972, making it Maine's second-most populous county.
 Its county seat is Alfred.
-York County is part of the Portland–South Portland, Maine Metropolitan Statistical Area.
+York County is part of the Portland-South Portland-Biddeford metropolitan area.

 History

 1622 patent

 The first patent establishing the Province of Maine was granted on August 10, 1622, to Ferdinando Gorges and John Mason by the Plymouth Council for New England, which itself had been granted a royal patent by James I to the coast of North America between the 40th and the 48th parallels "from sea to sea".
 This first patent encompassed the coast between the Merrimack and Kennebec rivers, as well as an irregular parcel of land between the headwaters of the two rivers.
 In 1629, Gorges and Mason agreed to split the patent at the Piscataqua River, with Mason retaining the land south of the river as the Province of New Hampshire.

 Gorges named his more northerly piece of territory New Somersetshire.
 This venture failed, however, because of lack of funds and colonial settlement.
 Also failed was a venture by Capt.
 Christopher Levett, an agent for Gorges and a member of the Council for New England.
 With the King's blessing, Levett embarked on a scheme to found a colony on the site of present-day Portland.
 Levett was granted 6000 acre of land, the first Englishman to own the soil of Portland.
 There he proposed to found a settlement named York after the city of his birth in England.
 Ultimately, the project was abandoned, the men Levett left behind disappeared, and Levett died aboard ship on his return to England from the Massachusetts Bay Colony in 1630.
 One part of Levett's scheme did survive: the name of York, which now adorns the county.

-The now-decommissioned Fort Levett on Cushing Island in Casco Bay is named for Capt.
-Levett.
+The now-decommissioned Fort Levett on Cushing Island in Casco Bay is named for Levett.

-York County was formed in 1636
+Formation of Yorkshire County in 1636

 Gorges obtained a renewed patent for the area between the Piscataqua and Kennebec Rivers, in the form of a royal charter from Charles I of England.
 The area was roughly the same as that covered in the 1622 patent after the 1629 split with Mason.
 The second colony also foundered for lack of money and settlers, although it survived the death of Gorges in 1647.